3D Segmentation of Humans in Point Clouds with Synthetic Data

-{ \parag{Acknowledgments.} This project is funded by Innosuisse (48727.1 IP-ICT), ERC Consolidator Grant DeeViSe 773161, SNF Grant 200021 204840, and resources from RWTH (rwth1261).
-We sincerely thank Siwei Zhang for help with the EgoBody dataset, Anne Marx and Theodora Kontogianni for providing guidance on the 3D annotation tool, as well as István Sárándi for helpful discussions.
-FE is a post-doctoral research fellow at the ETH AI Center. }
+\parag{Acknowledgments.} This project is funded by Innosuisse (48727.1 IP-ICT), ERC CoG grant DeeViSe (ERC-2017-CoG-773161), BMBF project 6GEM (16KISK036K), SNF Grant 200021 204840, and compute resources from RWTH Aachen (rwth1261).
+We sincerely thank Siwei Zhang for helping with the EgoBody dataset, Anne Marx and Theodora Kontogianni for providing guidance on the 3D annotation tool, and István Sárándi for helpful discussions.
+Francis Engelmann is a post-doctoral research fellow at the ETH AI Center.

 {

 }